 other instructors—are also copyright protected materials.
 The content of materials does not belong to the student.
 The student enrolled in a course has only limited permission, a non-exclusive license, to use those materials, and that permission is limited to use strictly in conjunction with that student’s participation in the course in which the student is enrolled.

 Following the intent of the Administrative Rule 4.02.007 of the ACC District, no instructional materials may be reproduced or disseminated by students except for the exclusive use of students enrolled in the course in which such materials have been provided.
 In particular, course materials may not be posted on the Internet without express written permission.
 Violations are subject to civil penalties or criminal prosecution under the federal Copyright Act of 1976, as amended.
 In addition, students who violate this rule regarding copyright infringement are subject to college disciplinary action.
 It is a condition of a student’s enrollment in courses at Austin Community College that he or she respect the copyrights of others and adhere to the Copyright Administrative Rule.

-If a student has any questions about whether he or she is permitted to make copies of or disseminate instructional materials the student should inquire at the associate vice president of instructional resources and technology (223.7667).
+If a student has any questions about whether he or she is permitted to make copies of or disseminate instructional materials the student should inquire at the associate vice chancellor of instructional resources and technology (223.7667).